You feel it coming.

 - One more (and I have plenty left, so ask!): Sometimes I’d make our lunch time a picnic.
 (Cool story here, by the way.)
 Walking to the picnic site, refueling, enjoying the beauty of the Creation, playing find-it games, and yes, discussing how amazing stuff is, like grass, clouds, etc., and how glad we were God has it all under control—all these things revived us.

 Why not try it yourself?
-Fall is the perfect time for it!
+Spring or Fall are the perfect times for it!
 (Both for the blahs, and for revival!)
 And share with us how it goes for you!
 Cannot wait to see you smile!